Main differences between translators and interpreters

 Click on the image to enlarge

-There are phrases that will get on translators’ nerves
+Some phrases will get on translators’ nerves

-Some translation clients ask for assignments that are impossible to complete by a single translator in real time.
+Some translation clients ask for assignments that are impossible to complete by a single translator in real-time.

 Buy this cartoon